Skip to content

 Labels

 B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
 B-RFC-implemented Blocker: Approved by a merged RFC and implemented.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-T-core Relevant to the core team, which will review and decide on the PR/issue.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC T-core Relevant to the core team, which will review and decide on the PR/issue.
 WG-epoch Working group: Epoch (2018) management

 Comments